easystats/report/tests/testthat/_snaps/windows/report.survreg.md

       Can't calculate log-loss.
       Can't calculate proper scoring rules for models without integer response values.
       `performance_pcp()` only works for models with binary response values.
-      We fitted a logistic model to predict Surv(futime, fustat) with ecog.ps and rx (formula: Surv(futime, fustat) ~ ecog.ps + rx).
+      We fitted a logistic model to predict survival::Surv(futime, fustat) with ecog.ps and rx (formula: survival::Surv(futime, fustat) ~ ecog.ps + rx).
 The model's explanatory power is weak (Nagelkerke's R2 = 0.07).
-The model's intercept, corresponding to ecog.ps = 0 and rx = 0, is at 667.43 (95% CI [-415.59, 1750.45], p = 0.227).
+The model's intercept, corresponding to ecog.ps = 0 and rx = 0, is at 667.43 (95% CI
+      [-415.59, 1750.45], p = 0.227).
 Within this model:

         - The effect of ecog ps is statistically non-significant and negative (beta = -210.59, 95% CI [-726.18, 305.01], p = 0.423; Std. beta = -107.06, 95% CI